cattle-ops/terraform-aws-gitlab-runner/examples/runner-default/README.md

   - Additional security groups that are allowed access to the runner agent
   - Use of `runners.docker.services` to configure docker registry mirror (commented out - uncomment to apply)

+Multi region deployment is, of course, possible.
+Just instantiate the module multiple times with different AWS providers.
+In case you use the cache, make sure to have one cache per region.

 ![runners-default](https://github.com/cattle-ops/terraform-aws-gitlab-runner/raw/main/assets/images/runner-default.png)

 ## Prerequisite